 “However, this completely ignores the fact that the woman never made it to the hospital.
 These improved resources would not have helped her.
 The recording of her death doesn’t tell the real story of why she died.”

 Principal Investigator: Dr Lucia D'Ambruoso University of Aberdeen

-Co-Investigators: Professor Peter Byass Umea Centre for Global Health Research Umea University; Professor Sophie Witter Queen Margaret University Edinburgh Institute for Global Health & Development; Professor Stephen Tollman University of the Witwatersrand Faculty of Health Sciences; Professor Kathleen Kahn University of the Witwatersrand School of Public Health; Co-Investigator Ms Rhian Twine University of the Witwatersrand Faculty of Health Sciences; Co-Investigator Dr Barry Spies National Dept of Health (South Africa) Department of Health Nelspruit; Co-Investigator Ms Maria van der Merwe National Dept of Health (South Africa) Department of Health
+Co-Investigators: Professor Peter Byass Umea Centre for Global Health Research Umea University; Professor Sophie Witter Queen Margaret University Edinburgh Institute for Global Health & Development; Professor Stephen Tollman University of the Witwatersrand Faculty of Health Sciences; Professor Kathleen Kahn University of the Witwatersrand School of Public Health; Co-Investigator Ms Rhian Twine University of the Witwatersrand Faculty of Health Sciences; Co-Investigator Dr Barry Spies Mpumalanga National Dept of Health (South Africa) Department of Health Nelspruit; Co-Investigator Ms Maria van der Merwe Mpumalanga National Dept of Health (South Africa).

 Advisory Group: Professor Lucy Gilson at the University of Cape Town and the London School of Hygiene and Tropical Medicine (LSHTM), UK; Dr Rene Loewenson at Training and Research Support Centre/EQUINET in Harare, Zimbabwe; and Professor Wendy Graham at the University of Aberdeen and LSHTM

 - Jan There are no items for January 2015